-Approximately 189 students graduated with a degree in general agriculture from 8 degree programs available in Texas.
+Approximately 282 students graduated with a degree in General Agriculture from 9 degree programs available in Texas.

-Depending on your school aid, your general agriculture degree could cost anywhere from $26,633 to $267,517 in Texas.
+Depending on your school aid, your General Agriculture degree could cost anywhere from $20,234 to $276,808 in Texas.

 It's difficult to beat Texas A&M University - College Station if you want to study General Agriculture.
-Want a large student body?
-This school has over 20,000 students on campus.
+College Station, Texas is an appropriate area for young people who appreciate the fast-paced urban lifestyle.

 Texas A&M University - Commerce is among your best bets if you want to study General Agriculture.
 Texas A&M University - Commerce offers graduate degrees in agriculture for those interested in an advanced degree.
 This is a wonderful option for students who favor the charms of a quaint college town.

 This school is known for the success of military students and is ranked 177 best in the country for veterans.
 You shouldn't be concerned about affording Texas A&M University - Commerce; 73.0% of their students receive some form of financial aid.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Check out Texas A&M University - Commerce's scorecard.